rmm5t/strip_attributes/README.md

 options can be used to limit which attributes are stripped.
 Both options accept a single attribute (`only: :field`) or arrays of attributes (`except: [:field1, :field2, :field3]`).

+It's also possible to skip stripping the attributes altogether per model using the `:if` and `:unless` options.

 ---

 **How You Can Help**